Taylor-pm-pl/CustomCraftDraz/README.md

 # CustomCraftDraz
 - One plugin custom craft for pmmp
 - Email: pnam5005@gmail.com
-- Thanks for using !
+- Thanks for using! <
 # Config
 ```
 ---